m-456/CPE-322-RP/README.md

 > Uh, am I being quoted?
 Where are you- HEY!
 GET BACK HERE!

-So I don't *really* know what to type here at the moment...so whatever I guess.
+I don't *really* know what to type here at the moment...so whatever I guess.